virtual-labs/exp-pulse-amplitude-modulation-iitd/experiment/theory.md

       the physical transfer of data (a digital bit stream or a digitized analogue signal) over a point-to-point or point-to-multipoint communication channel.
 Reduced distortion and improvement in signal to noise ratios is the great advantages of digital transmission over analog transmission.
-      PAM, PWM , PPM and PCM etc., are used to transmit a signal digitally.
+      PAM, PWM , and PPM etc., are used to transmit a signal digitally.
       Pulse Amplitude Modulation (PAM) varies the amplitude of pulses based on the analog signal's amplitude while keeping pulse width constant.
       <br/>Pulse Width Modulation (PWM) alters pulse width